-This inexhaustive list of things to do in Korea— a bucket list, if you will— is compiled based on years of living in and traveling across South Korea.
-I’ve pulled together recommendations from friends & fellow bloggers, as well as personal experiences & (mis)adventures that took me well beyond Coex Aquarium and the National Museum.
+This incredible list of things to do in Korea— a bucket list, if you will— is compiled based on years of living in and traveling across South Korea.
 I used it weekly during the three years I lived in Korea, growing it with ideas of what to do on a random free weekend or an afternoon in a strange city.

 Some of the items are soft balls (literally), while others require a bit more effort and planning, but there’s something for everyone, be they expat, tourist, or local.
 I hope it helps you get ideas of what to do in South Korea, no matter where your interests lay.

 - South Korea Travel Tips

 - Things To Do In Chungcheong Provinces

 - Miscellaneous Things To Do In Korea

 Those of you looking to visit South Korea are probably as confused by all the changes as I was before I visited again in 2022.
 The Korean government has been as wishy-washy with their pandemic policies as those in most of the other heavily-touristed countries in Asia have been.